Ben’s Favorite Video Games

 The Dungeon Crawler: Gauntlet Dark Legacy

 There are very few games that I’ve sunk more time into than the arcade-to-console fantasy title, Gauntlet Dark Legacy.
-I spent dozens, if not hundreds of hours leveling up all the playable characters (the Jester and Archer were the best, FYI), plowing through the game’s enemy-packed, memorable words, and engaging in its outstanding boss battles again and again and again.
+I spent hundreds upon hundreds of hours leveling up all the playable characters (the Jester and Archer were the best, FYI), plowing through the game’s enemy-packed, memorable words and engaging in its outstanding boss battles again and again and again.
 Despite lacking gear to earn and skill trees, I was completely enveloped in the ultra-addictive gameplay loop of this dungeon crawling masterpiece.
 My love for Dark Legacy even got to the point that whenever I had friends over their choice of game to play eventually became “anything but Gauntlet.”
 I played it on my gamecube until the console itself burned out, and that was after spending who knows how long on the Playstation 2 version!
 I have been waiting for years to play a new game that could fill the Gauntlet Dark Legacy-shaped hole in my heart, but have yet to find one.
 In fact, the main reason I had considered buying an Xbox Series X was the possibility of playing Dark Legacy via backwards compatibility.

 Runner-up(s): Diablo III